Degree Audit FAQs

 Running a What-If audit does not mean you have selected a valid curriculum combination!
 Please work with your advisor and/or the office of Academic Advisement to ensure you are selecting a valid combination of major/concentration/minor.

 Minors YOU MAY NOT MINOR IN YOUR MAJOR.
 This means that for the most part, you may not declare a minor which is within your major department.
-The exception to this is that English majors may select a minor in Print Media Studies.
+There are exceptions for this with minors that are considered a distinct discipline from a major within the same department.
+However, only ONE class may be shared between major and minor.
+If you cannot complete the minor with only ONE class sharing with required courses in the major, it is likely not a valid combination.

 FAQs - Common Issues

-A: If you are having difficulty with a PDF coming up when you click "Print to PDF," Please check your browser settings.
+A: If you are having difficulty with a PDF coming up when you click on the printer icon, please check your browser settings.
 A common issue is in Google Chrome PDFs will not open automatically.
 See this Google support link:

 https://support.google.com/chrome/answer/6213030?hl=en